-If you’ve ever been to the hair salon, then you already know that the experience can be both exhilarating and dreadful.
-The familiar smell of heat, hold spray, and Pink Lotion is intoxicating.
-And conversations about issues concerning Black women and Black culture is inviting.
+If you’ve ever been to the hair salon, then you already know the experience can be both exhilarating and dreadful.
+The familiar smell of heat, hold spray and Pink Lotion is intoxicating.
+And conversations about issues concerning Black women and Black culture are inviting.

 But there’s also the pain that comes with certain styles, and sometimes waiting hours past your appointment time to be seen.
-It can be worse than going to the doctor, which is often why a hair appointment is actually referred to as a hair day.
-Nonetheless, we carve out the time because when we leave, we feel reborn.
+It can be worse than going to the doctor—which is why a hair appointment is actually referred to as a hair day.
+Nonetheless, we carve out the time—because when we leave, we feel reborn.

-In the upcoming episode of ABC’s hit show black-ish, we see Diane Johnson (played by Marsai Martin) experience all of these familiar highs and lows, and more.
-The writers wanted the episode, appropriately titled “Hair Day,” to pull back the curtain on not just the salon experience, but to also explore what it’s like for a young Black girl to embark on a new hair journey.
+In the upcoming episode of ABC’s hit show black-ish, we see Diane Johnson (played by Marsai Martin) experience these familiar highs and lows, and more.
+The writers wanted the episode, appropriately titled “Hair Day,” not only to pull back the curtain on the salon experience but to explore what it’s like for a young Black girl to embark on a new hair journey.